leftcoastsarah/checklistdraft/README.md

 1. If there isn't anything strange in the prefabs or or code, go ahead and test locally
 2. Does the code have conflicts?
-    *  Yes:
+* Yes
-           * what kind of conflicts?
+    * What kind of conflicts
     * Can I resolve it myself?
-If not message the creator of the PR saying they need to update it, and add the label NEEDS REVISION
-    * No conflicts:
+* No
-           * any comments on the PR? have those been addressed?
+    * Any comments on the PR: have those been addressed?
-           * No comments: DM to see if the person is online, ask of the status
+    * No comments on PR: DM to see if the person is online, ask of the status
-           * Comments addressed: continue with the review
+    * Comments that are already addressed: continue with next review steps
 3. Look at the description
     * Is there detail on what was changed and why?
 4. Look at the files changes